Site icon Discover Ninh Binh

 Depending on the length of the journey there will be food stops every 4-5 hours.
 These generally are of longer duration.
 At busy stops, make sure you order your meal as soon as possible as catering for hundreds of hungry passengers alighting from a dozen buses all at once leads to delays.

 Depending on the route, they will usually be roughly segregated into night and day buses.
-There has been a trend lately for long distance buses to be outfitted with sleeping “pods” – fiberglass capsules that allow you to lie down (dependant on your height) and are split into upper and lower “berths”.
-Generally speaking, lower berths are favoured as they are easier to access and are not so prone to “sway” as the bus speeds along at night.
+There has been a trend lately for long distance buses to be outfitted with sleeping “pods” – fiberglass capsules that allow you to lie down (dependent on your height) and are split into upper and lower “berths”.
+Generally speaking, lower berths are favored as they are easier to access and are not so prone to “sway” as the bus speeds along at night.

 Prices on the high end are likely to be comparable to limo travel but you can shave a lot off at the lower end of the scale.
 Just remember you get what you pay for.